CarganCode/CarganCode.github.io/index.md

 ## What I'm up to

-Lost in a tensor
+Most likely lost in a tensor

-Studying hard and working on what I hope to be a pretty cooldissertation (lots of images and RNNs and Spark!)
+Working on my PhD!
+(I know who would have guessed it).
+Playing with lots and lots of sattelite images, RNNs, CNNs, and Spark!